0823919534/airbnb-clone-project/README.md

 ## Technology Stack

-- **React / Vite:** Frontend libraries for building the user interface.
+- **React / Vite / Next.js:** Frontend libraries/frameworks for building the user interface.
 - **Node.js & Express:** Backend runtime and web framework for building RESTful APIs.
 - **Sequelize / ORM:** Object-Relational Mapper for interacting with the database.
 - **SQLite / PostgreSQL:** Relational databases for development and production.